public abstract class AbstractOperation extends java.lang.Object implements Operation

 public final Algorithm[] getAllAlgorithms()

-public final <T extends Algorithm> T getAlgorithm(java.lang.Class<T> type)
+getAllAlgorithms in interface Operationpublic final <T extends Algorithm> T getAlgorithm(java.lang.Class<T> type)

-For a given class implementing the Algorithm
+For a given class implementing the Algorithm class, there can only be a single

-instance of it referenced (aka supported) by a given Operation
+instance of it referenced (aka supported) by a given Operation instance.

 This method ensures this in terms of read access by returning only a single instance or null